LTD Benefit Offsets

 During SSDI application:

-- Once approved, offset begins
+- Once approved, offset begins from that date

 Outside Income Offset (CBA Section 27.J.13)